 - Mexican honeysuckle (Justicia spicigera) – shrub, native to Mexico

 Cape honeysuckle is not a true honeysuckle.
-(Only the two Loniceras on this list are true honeysuckles.)
+(Only the two Loniceras on the list above are true honeysuckles.)
 But as a member of the Tecoma genus, it’s closely related to the very popular desert shrub yellow bells (Tecoma stans) and its many hybrids.
+Unlike cape honeysuckle, yellow bells are native to the Sonoran and Chihuahuan Deserts.

 Plant Lover Facts

-Cape honeysuckle is originally from the southern half of Africa, but has now naturalized in parts of every continent except Antarctica.
+Cape honeysuckle is originally from the southern half of Africa, but has now naturalized around the world and can be found growing in small pockets of every inhabited continent.
+It has naturalized in Mexico, but so far has not ecaped cultivation in the US.

 Traditionally, cape honeysuckle has many medicinal uses.
 It is used to treat insomnia, bronchitis, fevers, diarrhea, gastroenteritis, and gum disease.